Ann, Lady Fanshawe: Style and themes

 I told him I heard the Prince had received a packet from the Queen, and I guessed he had it in his hand, and I desired to know what was in it.
 He smilingly replied, 'My love, I will immediately come to thee; pray thee go, for I am very busy.'
 When he came out of his closet I renewed my suit; he kissed me, and talked of other things.
 At supper I would eat nothing; he as usual sat by me, and drank often to me, which was his custom, and was full of discourse to company that was at table.
 Going to bed I asked him again, and said I could never believe he loved me, if he refused to tell me all he knew.
 He answered nothing, but stopped my mouth with kisses.
 I cried, and he went to sleep.
 Next morning very early, as his custom was, he called to rise, but began to discourse with me first, to which I made no reply; he rose, came on the other side of the bed, kissed me, drew the curtains softly, and went to court.
 When he came home to dinner, he presently came to me as was usual, and when I had him by the hand, I said, 'Thou dost not care to see me troubled;' to which he, taking me in his arms, answered: 'My dearest soul, nothing on earth can afflict me like that; when you asked me of my business it was wholly out of my power to satisfy thee: my life, my fortune, shall be thine, and every thought of my heart in which the trust I am in may not be revealed; but my honour is my own, which I cannot preserve if I communicate the Prince's affairs.
 I pray thee with this answer rest satisfied.'
 So great was his reason and goodness that, upon consideration, it made my folly appear to me so vile that, from that day until the day of his death, I never thought fit to ask him any business, except what be communicated freely to me in order to his estate or family.

-In her book of recipes (1665), she left the first known written recipe for ice cream (which she called "icy cream").